elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/elsa-server.md

 ---

 In this chapter, we'll learn how to setup an Elsa Server.

+## What is an Elsa Server?

-An Elsa Server is an ASP.NET Core application that hosts the workflow runtime and provides a REST API for managing workflows.
-This REST API is consumed by the [Elsa Studio](./elsa-studio-blazorwasm.md).
+An Elsa Server is an ASP.NET Core web application that lets you manage workflows using a REST API.
-Workflows can be stored to and retrieved from persistence stores such as databases, file systems, and cloud storage, but they can also be hardcoded into the application, as we will see in this chapter.
+You can store your workflows in various places like databases, file systems, or even cloud storage.
+In this guide, we're going to learn how to set one up!

 ## Setup

-Create a new empty ASP.NET app using the following commands:
+### 1. Create Your Elsa Server Project

+First, we need to create a new ASP.NET project.
+Open your command line tool and run these commands:

 ```shell
 dotnet new web -n "ElsaServer" -f net8.0